It really is nothing new, and I am very late to the party with this approach, but this term our set works got colourful.

 Analysis of set works is so important for students and every student is different.
 Some like to write notes, some like to write on the score and some are put off by the score entirely.
 Everyone is different, and yet this year I am forcing all students to adopt this colourful policy.

 So the elements now all have colours and I am gradually remembering what they all are.
 Some students are fully on board, some are reluctant and some are annoyed that I have affected their own personal colour system.
 But on the whole it is working well and I think it will help a great deal.
 Having Colourful Set Works will not be for everyone, but encourage all students to follow the method.

-The things is I have avoided it in the past mainly because every student is different and I can get a bit ODC about these things.
+I have avoided it in the past mainly because every student is different and I can get a bit ODC about these things.
 I am nervous about students not following the colour system already!
 But they seem to be enjoying it and it is working really well.

 - It makes you stop and think about each and every element.
 You have to consider what you are thinking about, talking about and annotating on the score.